omnisolutionz/omnisolutionz/README.md

 - 👀 I’m interested in learning and helping front end developement users and clients
 - 🌱 I’m currently learning front end development and UI/UX
 - 💞️ I’m looking to collaborate on html, css, react
-- 📫 How to reach me ...
+- 📫 You can reach me through email omnisolutions13@gmail.com

 <!---
 omnisolutionz/omnisolutionz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.